 Dear IBN Switzerland Members,

-Ultimately though, this network is about the members – over the last 12 months, the Network has continued to grow and has now reached over 300 members.
+Ultimately, though, this network is about the members – over the last 12 months, the Network has continued to grow.
 We look forward to welcoming new members so pass on the website www.irishbusinessnetwork.ch or our LinkedIn Group or our new Facebook Page.
 Please don’t forget to share our promotional video amongst your friends and colleagues.

-I would like to take this opportunity on behalf of the Irish Business Network Switzerland, to wish you and your families a very Merry Christmas.
-I would also like to thank you for your support for the Network in 2012 and we look forward to your ongoing support in 2013.
+I would like to take this opportunity on behalf of the Irish Business Network Switzerland, to wish you and your families a good start to 2016.
+I would also like to thank you for your support for the Network in 2015 and we look forward to your ongoing support in 2016

 President of the Swiss Irish Business Network